 • A master’s degree in environmental science, biology, chemistry, earth science, environmental health, or related science, health, or policy degree.

-• Ten years of related technical or professional experience, including supervisory or managerial experience.
+• Seven years of related technical or professional experience, including supervisory or managerial experience.

 • Knowledge and experience with the development and implementation of source water protection plans, with a working knowledge of groundwater and surface water hydrology.